Thinking of selling or just planning renovations — your home’s market value matters.

 Your appraiser will inspect, photograph, and record your home’s interior and exterior features and outbuildings like garages.
 The estimated value will be compared to market trends in your area and properties like yours.
 You receive a professional appraisal report after the valuation is complete, usually in under two weeks.

+Your home’s value changes as it ages and as home trends evolve.
 Home appraisers look at the quality and condition of finishings and fixtures like kitchen appliances, paint, and flooring.
-What lowers a home appraisal are outdated kitchen or bathroom cabinets, faucets, and countertops.
-Having outdated doors, windows, HVAC (heat, ventilation, and air conditioning) systems, or electrical wiring hurts a home appraisal.
+What lowers a home appraisal are kitchen or bathroom cabinets, faucets, and countertops that have long since gone out of style.
+Having outdated doors, windows, HVAC (heat, ventilation, and air conditioning) systems, or electrical wiring also hurts a home appraisal.

 House appraisals in Ontario average between $350 and $700.
 The cost varies by your home’s size and location.
 Multi-unit homes like duplexes or houses with secondary suites are more expensive, as are luxury properties.